jonathanlandy/testmd/README.md

 * Supervised applications aimed at a single target variable or simultaneous prediction of multiple target variables.
 * Unsupervised applications.
 The algorithm can be applied to identify minimal, representative subsets of an available column set.
-This solution provides a feature selection analog of PCA -- importantly, one that retains interpretability.
+This provides a feature selection analog of PCA -- importantly, one that retains interpretability.